-The active line locators help you identify between the different types of lines using a direct connection or an inductive method.
-So with active line locators you typically attach it directly to the line or if that is not possible because the line is completely underground, some models will use inductive technology where it induces a frequency into the group that is reflected by the utility.
+The active line locators help you identify between the different types of lines and power cables using a direct connection or an inductive method.
+So with active line locators you typically attach it directly to the underground cable or underground pipe, and if that is not possible because the line is completely underground, some models will use inductive technology where it induces a frequency into the group that is reflected by the utility.

 Passive utility line locators are typically used to locate unknown utility lines and the person operating this type of equipment can use it to survey the area to locate pipes and lines that radiate frequencies.
 As mentioned above, passive line utility line locators do not help identify what type of line you are scanning so you will not know if its a gas line or power line and so forth – you will only know there is a line or pipe in the ground.

 Underground utility locators use either single frequency or multiple frequency ground penetrating radar to work their magic.
 Single frequency pipeline technology has been around for some time and uses one signal to find pipes and lines, whereas multiple frequency utility locators, as the name implies utilize more than one frequency to help you determine what type of underground line or underground pipes is in the ground.

 You’ll want to use underground pipe locator when there will be digging or excavation of any site even if its undeveloped as lines or pipes may run through the property.
 This is performed after the state’s one-call contractor or utility employee has come to mark the lines and serves provide a way to check the markings of the state or utility employee.
 It’s also important to realize that sometimes markings can be off or not as precise as you need it so this equipment serves to confirm and provide an accurate way to double-check.

 What else can you (or cannot) locate or detect with underground utility locators?